 Joan’s father became a dentist to whom everyone referred as “Doc,” an observant Jew who treated all his patients, whether they could afford to pay or not.
 Joan’s mother, who was married to Albert Altman for over thirty years, had four additional husbands after he died in 1963.
 She died in Detroit at the age of eighty-six on Joan’s birthday, August 4, 1999.

 From the age of eight until her junior year of high school Roth attended Hebrew school three days a week, went to Sunday school, and to synagogue with her family every Saturday morning.
 She grew up with one sister and a brother.
 Marjorie Ruth Altman Krasnick, born in 1939, is a medical nuclear technologist and an artist.
-She has been married for forty-five years to pharmacist William Krasnick (b.
+She is married to pharmacist William Krasnick (b.
 1936).
 Roth’s brother, Burton Lee Altman, born in 1936, worked for the City of Detroit for many years until his death in 1996.

 When Roth was a girl she was stunned by a series of photographs she had seen in Life magazine showing pictures of legs, taken at a low camera angle, close to the camera—the famous series Running Legs by photographer Lisette Model (1901–1983).
 In 1951 this brilliant Viennese-born artist was invited to teach at the New School for Social Research in New York, where her lifetime friend, the photographer Berenice Abbott, was teaching.
 In 1968, while living in New York Roth took a film course at New York University, believing she wanted to become a filmmaker; however, the professor advised her to study photography instead.
 She learned the basics working for noted studio and child photographer Josef Schneider.
 In 1972 she saw the Diane Arbus retrospective at the Museum of Modern Art and was profoundly moved.
 Roth found Arbus’s photographs so haunting that they changed the entire direction of her life.
 Knowing Arbus had taken her life in 1971, Roth sought out her teacher, Lisette Model.